 What is Mediation?

-Mediation is a flexible, private process, reflecting both the dispute’s unique requirements and the parties’ underlying needs and interests.
+Mediation is a flexible, private process reflecting the dispute’s unique requirements and the parties’ underlying needs and interests.
 Typically, mediation involves a combination of face-to-face discussions with the parties and private meetings with the mediator.
 Because there is no formal presentation of evidence, mediation can often be called upon early in a dispute before the parties’ positions harden and costs become another component of the conflict.

 The Mediation Process